PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Acute tubulointerstitial nephritis (TIN) has been observed in patients taking PPIs and may occur at any point during PPI therapy.
 Patients may present with varying signs and symptoms from symptomatic hypersensitivity reactions to non-specific symptoms of decreased renal function (e.g., malaise, nausea, anorexia).
 In reported case series, some patients were diagnosed on biopsy and in the absence of extra-renal manifestations (e.g., fever, rash or arthralgia).
 Discontinue PROTONIX I.V. and evaluate patients with suspected acute TIN [see Contraindications (4)].

-5.5 Clostridium difficile-Associated Diarrhea
+5.5 Clostridioides difficile-Associated Diarrhea

-Published observational studies suggest that PPI therapy like PROTONIX I.V. may be associated with an increased risk of Clostridium difficile-associated diarrhea, especially in hospitalized patients.
+Published observational studies suggest that PPI therapy like PROTONIX I.V. may be associated with an increased risk of Clostridioides difficile-associated diarrhea, especially in hospitalized patients.
 This diagnosis should be considered for diarrhea that does not improve [see Adverse Reactions (6.2)].

 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.